Ficool

 With that, Key stepped past the gate and into Starhaven.

-The town he once knew now felt strangely unfamiliar.
+The city he once knew now felt strangely unfamiliar.
 The streets were cleaner, the buildings more numerous, but the air still carried the warmth he had missed for so long.

 Before heading home, he decided to wander for a while.
 He wanted to see what had changed, letting nostalgia wash over him as he rediscovered the new face of his homeland.